-455-12.6.1 Permanent Sheet Piling: Price and payment will be full compensation for all labor, equipment, and materials required for furnishing and installing steel sheet piling including preformed holes and coating, but will not include furnishing and placing anchors when an anchored wall system is designed and detailed in the Plans.
-In such cases, furnishing and installing anchors will be paid for separately.

-455-12.6.2 Temporary Sheet Piling: For critical temporary steel sheet pile walls, walls which are necessary to maintain the safety of the traveling public or structural integrity of nearby structures, roadways and utilities during construction, that are detailed in the Plans, price and payment will be full compensation for all labor, equipment, and materials required for furnishing and installing steel sheet piling including preformed holes when shown in the Plans, and including wales, anchor bars, dead men, soil anchors, proof tests, creep tests, and other incidental items when an anchored wall system is required.
-Removal of the sheet piling, anchors, and incidentals will be included in the cost per square foot for steel sheet piling (critical temporary).
-When the temporary steel sheet pile walls are not detailed in the Plans, the cost of furnishing and installation shall be incidental to cost of other related items and no separate payment shall be made.
-If the wall is not shown in the Plans, but deemed to be critical as determined by the Engineer, then a design shall be furnished by the Department and paid for separately under steel sheet piling (critical temporary).

-455-12.7 Concrete Sheet Piling: Price and payment will be full compensation for furnishing all materials, including reinforcing steel, grouting, plastic filter fabric, preformed holes and installation.

-455-12.8 Preformed Pile Holes: There is no separate pay item for preformed pile holes.
-Payment will be made as the unit price for piling of the applicable pile type.
-Payment will be full compensation for all labor, equipment, casings and materials required to perform this work.

-455-12.9 Protection of Existing Structures: Price and payment will be full compensation for all labor, equipment, and materials required to perform this work.

-455-12.10 Point Protectors: Price and payment will be full compensation for all labor, equipment, and materials required to perform this work.

-455-12.11 Static Load Tests: Price and payment will be full compensation for all labor, equipment, and materials required to perform this work.

-455-12.12 Pile Cut-Off: Anticipate all piles will require cutting-off, and include all costs associated with pile cut-off in the pay items for piling.
+- 455-12.6.1 Permanent Sheet Piling: Price and payment will be full compensation for all labor, equipment, and materials required for furnishing and installing steel sheet piling including preformed holes and coating, but will not include furnishing and placing anchors when an anchored wall system is designed and detailed in the plans.
+In such cases, furnishing and installing anchors will be paid for separately. - 455-12.6.2 Temporary Sheet Piling: For critical temporary steel sheet pile walls, walls which are necessary to maintain the safety of the traveling public or structural integrity of nearby structures, roadways and utilities during construction, that are detailed in the plans, price and payment will be full compensation for all labor, equipment, and materials required for furnishing and installing steel sheet piling including preformed holes when shown in the plans, and including wales, anchor bars, dead men, soil anchors, proof tests, creep tests, and other incidental items when an anchored wall system is required.
+Removal of the sheet piling, anchors, and incidentals will be included in the cost per square foot for Steel Sheet Piling (Critical Temporary).
+When the temporary steel sheet pile walls are not detailed in the plans, the cost of furnishing and installation shall be incidental to cost of other related items and no separate payment shall be made.
+If the wall is not shown in the plans, but deemed to be critical as determined by the Engineer, then a design shall be furnished by the Department and paid for separately under Steel Sheet Piling (Critical Temporary). - 455-12.7 Concrete Sheet Piling: Price and payment will be full compensation for furnishing all materials, including reinforcing steel, grouting, plastic filter fabric, preformed holes and installation. - 455-12.8 Fiberglass Structurally Reinforced Composite Piles: Price and payment will be full compensation for all labor, equipment and materials required to furnish and install the piles to the elevation shown in the plans.
+No separate payment will be made for pile cut-offs. - 455-12.9 Preformed Pile Holes: There will be no separate pay item for Preformed Pile Holes.
+Payment will be made as the unit price for Piling of the applicable pile type (excluding sheet pile) for 30% of each foot of hole which is preformed when authorized by the Engineer.
+Price and payment will be full compensation for all labor, equipment, casings and materials required to perform this work. - 455-12.10 Protection of Existing Structures: Price and payment will be full compensation for all labor, equipment, and materials required to perform this work. - 455-12.11 Point Protectors: Price and payment will be full compensation for all labor, equipment, and materials required to perform this work. - 455-12.12 Static Load Tests: Price and payment will be full compensation for all labor, equipment, and materials required to perform this work. - 455-12.13 Pile Splices: The quantity of this item will be determined as provided in 455-11.9.
+Payment for each Steel Pile Splice authorized by the Engineer will be made as 20 feet of additional steel piling.
+Payment for each Concrete Pile Splice authorized and approved by the Engineer will be made as 30 feet of additional prestressed concrete piling. - 455-12.14 Pile Cut-Off: There will be no separate pay item for pile cut-off.
+Anticipate all piles will require cutting-off, and include all costs associated with pile cut-off in the pay items for piling. - 455-12.15 Payment Items: Payment will be made under: